 Sān sài bù - 3 Section Step

-Experienced practitioners will want to focus on these more advanced bridging methods:
+Experienced practitioners will also focus on more advanced bridging methods such as:

 *Note: according to veteran coach I worked with, that had been in many fights, these bridging methods have less of a chance of working on people in a street fight situation, who have never been hit.
 They do not respond as expected because there is no correlation of the fake attack with the actual end result.